What's changing for insulin pumps

 Information on CGMs for use with an insulin pump

-I now qualify for an insulin pumps
+I now qualify for an insulin pump

 We have expanded the access criteria for insulin pumps so more people can now get funded insulin pumps.
 There are two pumps to chose from: